 1. To Lower The Victim’s self-confidence

 A confident person is not the one who does everything perfectly but the one who understands that making mistakes is normal and nobody can or should be perfect.
 When the narcissist harshly attacks the victim on small or non-existent mistakes, they are conditioning their self-confidence to depend on being perfect, which is an unattainable goal.
-In my book “growing beyond the narcissist” I explained how when someone tries to do everything perfectly, his self-confidence is destroyed.
+When someone tries to do everything perfectly, his self-confidence is destroyed.

 Gaslighting like other abuse tactics can lower the targeted individual’s self-confidence in many ways.
 On of damages that gaslighting causes is distorting the victim’s perception of reality.
 For example she may start believing that she is less attractive because she have a particular flaw.
 Once the victim’s perception of reality is shaken, they may start doubting everything about themselves.

 Losing self-confidence happens gradually that the victim cannot tell what is happening.
 They may realize later that they developed self-doubts without knowing where they came from.

 Narcissists need and crave control over others especially those who are close to them.
 In my article: what makes narcissists panic, I said that narcissists need to control people around them and this desire increases when they have lost control over their own lives.
 Controlling someone gives the sense of control once again.